 What is Android Things?

 Android Things is the new OS developed by Google for IoT development.
 If we look at the past, Google made another attempt to jump into IoT ecosystem with Brillo that didn’t have a big success.
-Even if Android Things is still in the developer preview version, it introduces some important features that make it different from Brillo.
-Android Internet of things supports only three IoT devices :
+Nowadays, Android Things is in stable version named Android Things 1.x.
+It introduces some important features that make it different from Brillo.
+Android Internet of things (Android Things) supports these IoT devices :

 Now we know what is Android Internet of things known as Android Things we can start installing it.
 In this article, we will use Raspberry Pi 3 as a development board.
 What do we need?